 - Do make light exercise a priority, with your doctor’s approval.
 Walking can make a big difference for your circulation, which decreases the risk of varicose veins.

-- Do wear compression stockings.
-These are specially designed to support healthy circulation, which can reduce your risk of developing varicose veins or keep swelling from getting worse if you already have them.
+- Do wear compression stockings for women.
+These are specially designed to support healthy circulation during pregnancy, which can reduce your risk of developing varicose veins or keep swelling from getting worse if you already have them.

 - Do elevate your feet and legs whenever possible, including while sitting.
 You can use a stool to rest your legs, which reduces some of the pressure on your blood vessels.